firebase/extensions/firestore-url-shortener/PREINSTALL.md

-The Mod will listen to a Cloud Firestore Collection and shorten URLs added to a specific field in each Document.
+Use this mod to create shortened URLs from URLs written to your Cloud Firestore instance.
+These shortened URLs are useful as display URLs.

+This mod listens to your specified Cloud Firestore collection, then shortens any URL added to a specified field in any document within that collection.
+This mod shortens the URL then saves it in a new field in the same document.

+If the orignal URL in a document is updated, then the shortened URL will be automatically updated, too.

-The Mod makes use of Bit.ly to shorten URLs and you will need to supply your Bit.ly access token as part of the installation.
-You can generate a token at https://bitly.com/a/oauth_apps by clicking on "Generic access token" and entering your password.
+This mod uses Bit.ly to shorten URLs, so you'll need to supply your Bit.ly access token as part of this mod's installation.
+You can generate this access token at https://bitly.com/a/oauth_apps.